 This REU site will give a diverse group of students a cutting-edge research experience in a unique and timely research area, providing an effective avenue for attracting students to, and preparing them for, related fields of study, while simultaneously providing a better understanding of the current mental health in a developing country.

-This year the program will run from May 20 - July 26, 2019, with 2 weeks at the end of May taking place in Ukraine and eight weeks in June/July taking place on the campus of Dordt College, in Sioux Center, Iowa.
+This year the program will run from May 18 - July 24, 2020, with 2 weeks at the end of May taking place in Ukraine and eight weeks in June/July taking place on the campus of Dordt University, in Sioux Center, Iowa.
 A $5,000 stipend will be provided along with free on-campus housing.
 We will also cover travel costs to and from campus at the beginning and end of the program, travel costs to and from Ukraine, as well as other travel costs incurred as part of the program (e.g. travel to conferences to present research results).

 A passport is required to travel to Ukraine.
 Current wait-time for passports is six weeks (three weeks for expedited service).